 2020 sees employers caring more than ever about employees in the workplace AND at home, considering the COVID-19 Pandemic has pushed more than 60% of all employees to remote working.
 As many companies try to stay afloat, they are encouraging physical and mental wellness now more than ever.
 It is no longer enough to mandate annual physical exams and offer discount gym memberships (if they even open).
 Total wellness is here and is actively being supported by the top brass.
 Companies are considering ways to prevent sickness, injuries and create a healthy and happy workforce even in the face of shifting work dynamics.

-Here are some of the challenges employers must address:1.
-Aging Workforce
+Here are some of the challenges employers must address:

-There is now a fourth generation entering the workforce.
+There is now a fourth generation entering the workforce, but still lawyer that helps whistleblowers are needed in every stage of employment..
 Generation Z has begun to graduate college or trade school and start working alongside the Millennials, Gen Xers and Baby Boomers.
 Due to factors like ever changing technologies and social media, each generation works differently than its predecessor.
 The way each generation learns and their approach to the way they execute their work creates a training challenge for even the most proficient company.
 Work styles must be framed in company procedure and compliance.
-It is critical to ensure that safety policies are uniform and that all staff are following the same protocol.3.
-Gig Economy
+It is critical to ensure that safety policies are uniform and that all staff are following the same protocol.

 Get In touch below.
 Ask Any Question or Start a Free Quote